TykTechnologies/tyk/docs/plugins/go-development-flow.md

+---
-# Go plugin development flow
+title: Custom Go plugin development flow
+tags:
+    - custom plugin
+    - golang
+    - go plugin
+    - middleware
+description: Development flow working with Go Plugins
+date: "2024-10-11"
+---

 For effectively developing go plugins, familiarize yourself with the following:

 - [The official plugin package documentation - Warnings](https://pkg.go.dev/plugin)
 - [Tutorial: Getting started with multi-module workspaces](https://go.dev/doc/tutorial/workspaces)

-Plugins are native code.
+Plugins need to be compiled to native shared object code, which are then loaded by Gateway.
 For best results, knowing the restrictions of plugins is recommended.
 For maximum compatibility, Go workspaces are recommended, as shown below.

 ## Setting up your environment